-No specific limitation to data sharing
+\succ No specific limitations on data sharing

-It is not anticipated that this study will generate any patentable data or proprietary data which would have to be protected.
+We do not anticipate that this study will generate patentable data or proprietary data that would need protection.

-Prof. X will be responsible to decide when to publish and make the Research Data accompanying the article publicly available and whether to supply research data to a new user.
+Prof. X will decide when to publish and make Research Data accompanying the article publicly available including whether to supply research data to a new user.

 Use of the data

-- Data will be shared between lab members without limitation. - Datasets will be made openly available on appropriate digital data repositories (see 4.1) at the latest at the time of publication. - Data may be made available before publication upon demand to potential new collaborators.
+- We will share data between lab members without limitation. - We will make datasets openly available on appropriate digital data repositories (see 4.1) at the latest at the time of publication. - We may make data available before publication upon demand by potential new collaborators.